 The Only Fat Burners That Actually Work (and Other Ways to Fight Flab)

-If you’re looking to shed weight fast, fat burners are becoming an increasingly popular option.
-From the promises that most adverts make, you’d be forgiven for thinking fat burners are magic pills that melt away excess fat as you sit at your desk.
-In fact, they’re designed to speed up the rate you can lose weight when combined with a healthy diet and regular exercise.
+If you’re looking to shed weight fast, fat burners are becoming an increasingly popular option – when used wisely.
+They’re designed to speed up the rate you can lose weight when combined with a healthy diet and regular exercise.

 Fat burners (or thermogenics as they’re otherwise known) aren’t for everyone, though.
 Their high caffeine content can play havoc with your sleep patterns, while some of the ingredients can have more serious, unwanted side effects if they’re not taken properly.
 Here, we take a closer look at the benefits and disadvantages of fat burners and how to use them safely, as well as offering some alternative fat-torching supplements for you to consider.

 Fat burners are blends of herbs and stimulants that slightly increase your body temperature, which can help you to burn more calories during exercise.
 Caffeine, green tea and the South American herb yerba mate are all key players that get the green light.
 But there are other more dubious ones on the market too.
 Evidence is thin on the ground for the effectiveness of carnitine, forskolin and ephedrine.
-The latter is a synthetic version of the Chinese herb ephedra, used to be a key ingredient in a lot of brands, but it’s now only available on prescription in the UK because of its harmful side effects and addictive qualities.
+The latter is a synthetic version of the Chinese herb ephedra and used to be a key ingredient in a lot of brands, but it’s now only available on prescription in the UK because of its harmful side effects and addictive qualities.

 Most fat burners contain caffeine and will make you jittery, so taking them in the morning is probably best.
-‘Never take fat burners after 2pm because they affect sleep patterns,’ says Marsh.
+“Never take fat burners after 2pm because they affect sleep patterns,” says Marsh.
 Other than that, go with the recommendation on the bottle, but combine them with a structured exercise plan if you want to see tangible results.

 If burning fat during a workout is your priority, first you need to mobilise it.
 L-carnitine is an amino acid that transports fatty acids into the mitochondria – our internal power plants – to produce energy.
-Take a single dose of 500-3000mg before your workout to ensure that you transport the maximum amount of available fat for fuel during exercise.
+Take a single dose of 500-3,000mg before your workout to ensure that you transport the maximum amount of available fat for fuel during exercise.
 It’s especially useful if you’re training fasted or on a low-carb diet where fat oxidation is already maximised.
 However, as we said above, evidence for their effectiveness is thin.

 Anyone training intensely is likely to be under some serious stress.
 The stress hormone cortisol, which is responsible for fat storage, is secreted in high amounts as a result, but phosphatidylserine blocks its secretion.
 This allows you to recover quicker, burn more fat and build more muscle.
 Take it after your workout or in the evening, especially if you’re training at high intensity or particularly prone to elevated stress levels.

-How they help to burn fat: Researchers at Scripps Clinic in California found that eating just half a grapefruit before each meal can help you to lose weight, up to half a KG per week, even if you keep your diet exactly how it is now (assuming that you don’t eat junk food 3 meals a day).
-The author of the study Ken Fujioka, says that there is a key compound in grapefruits that helps to regulate insulin, a fat-storage hormone.
-“Anything that helps lower insulin can help people lose weight,” he explains.
-“Grapefruit seems to be one of those foods.”
+Researchers at Scripps Clinic in California found that eating just half a grapefruit before each meal can help you to lose weight, up to half a kilogram per week, even if you keep your diet exactly how it is now (assuming that you don’t eat junk food three times a day).
+The author of the study, Ken Fujioka, says that there is a key compound in grapefruits that helps to regulate insulin, a fat-storage hormone.
+“Anything that helps lower insulin can help people lose weight, and grapefruit seems to be one of those foods,” Fujioka says.

-How they help to burn fat: Eating a handful of almonds each day, alongside a healthy diet plan is quick and simple way to burn fat according to research published in the US International Journal of Obesity.
-Participants in the study who ate almonds on a daily basis for a period of six months found that they lost 18% of their body fat.
+Eating a handful of almonds each day – alongside a healthy diet – is quick and simple way to burn fat, according to research published in the US International Journal Of Obesity.
+Participants in the study who ate almonds daily for six months found that they lost 18% of their body fat.
 Those who followed a diet with the exact same amount of calories and protein but swapped out almonds for an equal number of calories in complex carbohydrates (like bread) only lost 11% of their body fat.

-How to work them into your diet: The perfect at-your-desk snack, grab a handful of these if you fancy a little nibble, they can be quite addictive.
+How to work them into your diet They’re a perfect at-your-desk snack, although they can be quite addictive.
 Alternatively, chop them up and add them to your morning porridge.

-How they help to burn fat: A bit of a forgotten fruit.
-A study by the University of Rio de Janeiro revealed that people who ate three pears per day consumed less calories each day and also lost more weight than those who didn’t.
-They’re very rich in fibre (with one pear packing in 15% of your daily recommended amount), pears will help you to feel fuller for longer thus keeping you from overeating.
+An often forgotten fruit.
+A study by the University of Rio de Janeiro revealed that people who ate three pears a day consumed fewer calories each day and also lost more weight than those who didn’t.
+They’re very rich in fibre (with one pear packing in 15% of your daily recommended amount), so they’ll help you to feel fuller for longer and keep you from overeating.

-How to work them into your diet: Be sure to keep the skin on them as it holds most of the beneficial fibres.
-Pears make a great addition to a leafy salad, especially when combined with a bit of blue cheese.
+How to work them into your diet Be sure to keep the skin on them as it holds most of the beneficial fibres.
+Pears make a great addition to a leafy salad, especially when combined with blue cheese.

 Never heard of them?
-Well, they should figure in your diet if you’re looking to lose fat – a serving of navy beans are a very powerful fat burner (half a serving contains nearly 10 grams of resistant starch).
-Researchers at the University of Colorado found that if you eat navy beans or similar foods high in resistant starch levels just once per day you could burn 25% more fat than you would without them.
+Well, they should figure in your diet if you’re looking to lose fat – a serving of navy beans contains nearly 20 grams of resistant starch.
+Researchers at the University of Colorado found that if you eat foods high in resistant starch levels just once a day you could burn 25% more fat than you would without them.

-How to work them into your diet: Try sautéing some shallots and garlic in olive oil, throw in a couple of cans of drained navy beans, mixed it all up in a blender to puree and serve.
+How to work them into your diet Try sautéing some shallots and garlic in olive oil, throw in a couple of cans of drained navy beans, mix it all up in a blender to purée.

-How they help to burn fat: Yes, chocolate.
+Yes, chocolate.
 Hear us out.
-Dark chocolate, and other foods that are high in antioxidants have been proven to help prevent the build up of fat cells in the body, a precursor to obesity and heart disease, this is according to new research from the Taiwanese Journal of Food Chemistry and Agriculture.
+Dark chocolate – and other foods that are high in antioxidants – have been proven to help prevent the build up of fat cells in the body, a precursor to obesity and heart disease.
+This is according to research from the Taiwanese Journal Of Food Chemistry And Agriculture.

 This stands for as many reps or rounds as possible, depending on the type of workout you’re doing.
-You do these workouts for time so the emphasis is going as hard as you can for the proscribed period, with as little rest as possible.
+You do these workouts for time, so the emphasis is going as hard as you can for the prescribed period, with as little rest as possible.
 This creates a massive energy demand, which – you guessed it – torches loads of calories.
-Here's an AMRAP from top PT David Arnot for you to start with: As many rounds as possible of 10 kettle bell swings and six burpees in five minutes.
+Top personal trainer David Arnot suggests and AMRAP of ten kettlebell swings and six burpees in five minutes to start you off.

-Short, vicious, and bloody fantastic on the fat loss front.
-These four-minute high intensity interval workouts comprise eight rounds of 20 seconds of work and 10 second of rest.
+Short, vicious and fantastic for fat loss.
+These four-minute high-intensity interval workouts comprise eight rounds of 20 seconds’ work and ten seconds’ rest.
 And you can do them with almost any move that has an explosive element to them.
-'Not only does it increase fat burning, it’s also a great tool for building mental strength, because getting through tabatas is a real challenge,’ says MF cover model and trainer Sean Lerwill.
-Try this tabata workout to get you started with the protocol: Eight rounds of 20 seconds of maximum intensity rowing, followed by 10 seconds of rest.
+“Not only does it increase fat burning, it’s also a great tool for building mental strength, because getting through Tabatas is a real challenge,” says trainer and former Marine Sean Lerwill.
+Try this Tabata workout to get you started with the protocol: 20 seconds of maximum-intensity rowing, followed by ten seconds of rest.

-Fat Loss 4 is a workout protocol made up of four moves performed back-to-back in a circuit of just five minute.
-You’ll do 30 seconds of an upper body compound move, followed by a 15-second rest; 30 seconds of a lower body compound move, followed by a 15-second rest; 30 seconds of a core move, followed by a 15-second rest and one minute 45 seconds of a high intensity cardio exercise followed by a one-minute rest.
-'This works your entire body and massively raises your heart rate over a short period of time, which fires up you fat-burning metabolism during a session and keeps it working for hours afterwards too,' says PT Will Girling.
-'Try this leaning FL4 workout: Four rounds of pull-ups, squats, Russian twists, and a row.'
+Fat Loss 4 is a workout protocol made up of four moves performed back to back in a circuit of just five minutes.
+You’ll do 30 seconds of an upper-body compound move, followed by a 15-second rest; 30 seconds of a lower-body compound move, with another 15-second rest; 30 seconds of a core move, with 15 seconds’ rest again; and finish with one minute 45 seconds of a high-intensity cardio exercise followed by a one-minute rest.
+“This works your entire body and massively raises your heart rate over a short period of time, which fires up you fat-burning metabolism during a session and keeps it working for hours afterwards too,” says personal trainer Will Girling.
+“Try this FL4 workout: four rounds of pull-ups, squats and Russian twists, with a row to finish.”